tomchapdev/Readme/README.md

-- 👋 Hi, I’m @tomchapmandev
+- Hi, I’m @tomchapdev
-- 👀 I’m interested in games and stuff
+- I’m interested in programming software (and games for fun)
-- 🌱 I’m currently learning pomnuter speak
+- Currently learning C++, C#, and SQL across various projects
-- 💞️ I’m looking to collaborate on a glam rock hurdy gurdy folk band
+- I've learned about agile development methodology, object oriented programming, and source control software
-- 📫 How to reach me?
-I reach you...
+- Capable with Github and Trello

 <!---
 Vahlros/Vahlros is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.